 Because entering a new program can be stressful, counselors often begin by teaching you relaxation techniques.
 You may do deep breathing, guided meditations, guided imagery, yoga, or systematic muscle relaxation.

 Once you learn how to do these and other relaxation techniques, you're better prepared for the work you'll do in dealing with your issues in the treatment center and after you leave.

 An important part of resilience training is to learn what to expect.
 A resilience treatment center typically offers classes, groups, or individual therapy sessions focused on education about your addiction and mental condition.

 You learn the symptoms of your disorder so that you can recognize problems in their early stages.
 You also learn important lessons about symptom recognition and management, relapse prevention, and developing a more mentally and physically healthy lifestyle.

 You'll likely spend some time discussing how you can benefit from learning healthy coping skills.
-You might do exercises that help you identify unhealthy coping mechanisms you've relied on and healthy coping skills that have benefitted you.
+You might do exercises that help you identify unhealthy coping mechanisms you've relied on and healthy coping skills that have benefited you.

 Medications are often a part of treatment at a resilience center.
 After the assessment, your psychiatrist can help you determine if medication would help your condition.
 They might start a new medication regimen or adjust current medications you're taking.

 Throughout the time you're in the center, the psychiatrist will continue to meet with you to evaluate the effectiveness of your medical treatment.
 They might end up changing your medications.
 The thing to remember is that medications affect everyone differently.
 Finding the perfect combination might take some time, but when it works, the results are well worth the effort.